Isabella Menin: Early life and education

 Isabella Menin is of Brazilian and Italian descent, and was born into a family of businesspeople in Marília, a city in the midwestern region of the state of São Paulo.
 Her mother, Adriana Novaes, is a former Miss Marília winner and a candidate in many international contests.
 She is also the great-granddaughter of businessman, Lazaro Ramos Novaes, and granddaughter of Alfredo Novaes, two of the biggest names in the early industrialization of Marília.

-During 2015 – 2016, she studied business and managerial economics program at a sixth form private school, David Game College, graduated first-class honors in a Bachelor degree of Economincs from University of Westminster in early 2019 and earned a master's degree in Finance from University College London in 2020.
+During 2015 – 2016, she studied business and managerial economics program at a sixth form private school, David Game College, graduated first-class honors in a bachelor's degree in economics from University of Westminster in early 2019 and earned a master's degree in Finance from University College London in 2020.
 Before entering Miss Grand Brazil pageant in 2022, she worked as an international model and a paraplanner for Thomson Tyndall, a financial planning and investment management private firm in the United Kingdom.

 Isabella also established a charitable organization named "Beyond Project", which supports associations for people with disabilities in Brazil.